peppelinux/django-ldap-academia-ou-manager/README.md

  - Some Unit tests will be also good!
  - ListFields doesn't handle properly **verbose_name**.
 It depends on the form class;
  - form .clean methods could be cleaned with a better OOP refactor on FormFields and Widgets;
+ - import json format: must handle deserialization on DateTime/TimeStamps fileds like ('schacDateOfBirth', '2018-12-30') and ('schacExpiryDate', '20181231022317Z');

  **Django-ldapdb related**
  - Aggregate lookup for evaluating min max on records, this come from django-ldapdb;